What causes mucus in stools?

 What happens when important mucus changes aren't so obvious?
 Men and women at any age can spot signs that something is wrong based on the content of their stool as well.

-Visible mucus in stool can signal a disease.
+Visible mucus in stool could indicate a disease.

 The mucous membrane of the large intestine helps stool to pass.
 A "normal" bowel movement will not produce much mucus.
 Yellow or clear mucus is present in such little amounts that the naked eye would not notice it.